dimitrisl/CarPredictor/task 2-B.md

 In any case the best option is always to train our models asynchronously and the post the inference results using the

-aforementioned method and show those results via rest calls.
+aforementioned method and show those results via rest calls. (figure task2b.png)

+*Apache Spark*

+Of course another solution is to utilize apache spark on our architecture in case we have big data.
+Using that kind of

+architecture we could take advantage of the offered parallelism and produce fast results real-time.